prog4biol/pfb2019/README.md

     - control + u

-Nano is a beginners text exitor. vi and Emacs are better choices once you become a bit more comfortable using the terminal.
+Nano is a beginner's text editor. vi and Emacs are better choices once you become a bit more comfortable using the terminal.
 These editors do cool stuff like syntax highlighting.

 ## Git for Beginners